Director

 Creative Direction + Producing

-I co-founded and served as executive co-producer for the Chicago Home Theater Festival (CHTF) from 2013 - 2017.
+I co-founded and served as executive co-producer for the Chicago Home Theater Festival (CHTF).
 CHTF was envisioned as a city-wide artistic network that organizes artists across form, local community leaders, change agents, youth, and other invested neighbors to celebrate neighborhood culture, share a communal meal, experience transformative art by intersectional artists, build connection across lines of difference, and hold place for direct social action.
 CHTF valued knowledge-sharing between hosts, tour guides, artists, and audiences that centered the histories, skills, and cultural practices of the local community.
 We privileged artistic producers, hosts, tour guides, and artists who identify as LGBTQ, BIPOC, women and femmes, migrants, and people with disabilities.
 CHTF believed in a holistic approach to accessibility with consideration to physical ability, mental health, as well as community safety.
 We believed in holding ourselves and each other accountable to the ways we fall short of our vision.

 Other producing work includes programming Z/Magic Mondays at Magic Theatre as Artistic Associate.
-As the inaugural season-long Artistic Directing Fellow at Cleveland Play House, she was mentored by artistic director Laura Kepley and former associate artistic director Robert Barry Flemming.
-In Washington DC, I served as the interim Creative Producer for The Welders, and she created over 32 programs including Peace Cafes, Panel discussions, and other interactive events to create platforms for necessary conversation, radical connection, and coalition building during COVID with DC artists, activists, and social justice leaders.
+As the inaugural season-long Artistic Directing Fellow at Cleveland Play House, I was mentored by artistic director Laura Kepley and former associate artistic director Robert Barry Flemming.
+In Washington DC, I served as the interim Creative Producer for The Welders, and created over 32 programs including Peace Cafes, panel discussions, and other interactive events to create platforms for necessary conversation, radical connection, and coalition building during COVID with DC artists, activists, and social justice leaders.

-Education + Affiliations
+Education

 I have an MFA in directing from Northwestern University where she studied with Michael Rohd, Jessica Thebus, Anna Shapiro, and Mary Zimmerman among others.